Agentic Coding0 / 36

 The everything-bagel.
 Twenty-five agents, fifty-seven commands, twenty-one hooks.
 A comprehensive reference for what a fully configured system looks like.

-Each takes a different approach.
-None covers everything.
-The right move is to pick one, experiment with it, see what fits your workflow — and then build your own.
-Because if you understand how your system works, you know how to use it properly.
-Someone else's 57 commands will include 40 you never use.
+None of them covers everything.
+The right move is to pick one, live with it for a while, see what fits your workflow, then build your own.
+Once you understand how your system works, you know how to use it properly.
+Someone else's 57 commands will include 40 you never touch.

 Beyond code

-This is where it gets interesting.
 A configured Claude Code goes well beyond writing code.
+This is the part most people never reach.

 Deployment.
 Claude runs my pre-deployment checklist: database migrations applied, environment variables set, DNS configured, smoke tests passing.
 It tells me what is missing before I ship.